Radiša Ilić

-Radiša Ilić (Serbian Cyrillic: Радиша Илић; born 20 September 1977) is a Serbian former professional footballer who played as a goalkeeper.
+Radiša Ilić (Serbian Cyrillic: Радиша Илић; 20 September 1977 – 13 March 2025) was a Serbian footballer who played as a goalkeeper.

 Club career

 After starting out at Sloboda Užice, Ilić was transferred to Partizan in the summer of 1998.
 He spent the next five seasons at the club, winning three championship titles (1999, 2002, and 2003) and one national cup (2001).

 Following a brief spell with Romanian club Național București, Ilić returned to his homeland and represented Borac Čačak (2004–2006) and OFK Beograd (2006–2008).
 He subsequently moved abroad for the second time and joined Greek side Panserraikos, failing to help them avoid relegation from the top flight in the 2008–09 season.

 In June 2010, Ilić rejoined Partizan after seven years.
 He collected three more domestic trophies with the Crno-beli, before retiring from the game in the 2013 winter transfer window.

 International career

 Ilić recorded his only cap for Serbia in a 1–1 friendly draw against Macedonia on 6 February 2008, keeping a clean sheet in the first half before being substituted for Damir Kahriman.